Investin-pro/Investin_docs/docs/index.md

 * Investors

-The liquidity providers for the protocol who can choose from wide array of funds available on Investin and can always swap investments between funds.
-The protocol insures fund security and total ownership to the investors while providing a minimum downside risk
+The liquidity providers for the protocol, who can choose from a wide array of funds available on Investin and can always swap investments between funds.
+The protocol ensures fund security and total ownership to the investors while providing a minimum downside risk

 ## Decentralized protocols integrated